Academics

 A retention rate is the percentage of students from a given cohort who graduated or were still enrolled at a USG institution within a specified term (for example, one year later).
 The total beginning cohort is the denominator of the rate; the number of students enrolled/graduated is the numerator of the rate calculation.
 Two rates are reported here – the institution-specific rate and the system-wide rate.

-Institution-specific: For the institution-specific retention rate, the institution-specific number of cohort members enrolled or graduated is divided by the total cohort number.
+Institution-specific: The institution-specific retention rate divides the institution-specific number of cohort members enrolled or graduated by the total cohort number.

 System-wide: For the system-wide retention rate, the system-wide number of cohort members enrolled or graduated is divided by the total cohort number.